jempe/jempe/README.md

 <a href="https://github.com/jempe/shasums_duplicates">shasums_duplicates</a> A Bash and Golang utility for detecting and managing duplicate files by generating, comparing, and processing sorted hash lists.

 <a href="https://github.com/jempe/mpc">MPC - My Private Collection</a> A web-based media player that enables video library management, streaming, and remote control, with built-in video scanning and a web server for content delivery.

+<a href="https://github.com/jempe/code_generator">Code Generator</a> A CLI tool that automates code generation from database schemas and templates, reducing repetitive coding tasks.

 ***Web Development**